Frequently Asked Questions - Student

 Where do the day camps happen?

-The camps are at Metro Baptist Church in Fargo.
+The camps are at ????.
+Site to be announced, but a church in the Fargo/Moorhead area.
 Overnight Camp is at Camp Joy in Dent, MN.

 What does a typical day look like?